jundalisay/superblist/content/en/research/pythagoras/life/chapter-01.md

 weight: 2
 author: "Iamblichus"
 image: "/covers/lifepyi.png"
-description: "Pythagoras' soul was sent to mankind from the empire of Apollo, either as an attendant on the God, of co-arranged with him in some other more familiar way"
+description: "Pythagoras' soul was sent to mankind from Apollo"
 icon: "/icons/py.png"
 ---

 All men of sound understandings call on divinity when entering any philosophic discussion.